AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 *7th level Order of the Shiftstalkers feature*
 </br>
 The bond with your Mimic Weapon grows closer.
-You can no longer be seperated from your Mimic Weapon by any means.
+You can no longer be separated from your Mimic Weapon by any means.
 As a Bonus Action you can have your Mimic Weapon retreat into your body or have it emerge from you in your hand.

-#### Repelant Aura
+#### Repellant Aura

 *13th level Order of the Shiftstalkers feature*
 </br>